zhongguang-cn/ao.space/README.md

 - Databases:
   - SQL Instance (Postgresql): It provides data storage and management for relational databases within the space.
   - NoSQL Instance (Redis): It offers data storage and management for non-relational databases within the space, as well as messaging capabilities.
-- Netwrokcli: It's part of implementation for transfering network from internet to NAT office or home netrok.
+- GT cli: It's part of implementation for transfering network from internet to NAT office or home netrok.
 It also helps to establish P2P connections with the AO.space client.
-- Applications: They are deployed within the box to extend service capabilities.
+- Applications: They are deployed within the device to extend service capabilities.
 These offical or third-party applications are accessible via AO.space user domains, such as the Card/CalDAV service.

+### The Platform

+The platform offers essential network resources and associated management capabilities.
+It comprises the subsequent components:

+- Endpoint: It handles and dispatches the overall traffic within the AO.space ecosystem.
+- BaseService: It offers the AO.space device registration service, along with coordinating and managing platform network resources (domains, forwarding proxies, etc.).
+- GT server: It gives us the ability to send network traffic from internet to the AO.space device typically connected within a NAT office or home network.
+Additionally, it also supplies STUN services to enable to transit traffic through p2p channel using the WebRTC-based protocol.

+### The Client

+The client serves as the front-end of the entire system, granting us with access to all functionalities of the AO.space.
+It encompasses Web, iOS, Android platforms, providing the following key modules:

+- Network
+- End-to-End Encryption
+- Binding
+- Files
+- Albums
+- Devices
+- My Shares
+- Family
+- AO.space Application
+- Developer Options
+- Security

 For more information, please visit the [official website](https://ao.space/blog).